-As the demand for chemicals in industry and at home increases, so too does the need to transport and store them in both large and small quantities.
-Inevitably there are accidents and materials are often released into areas where they can present a significant hazard to the public.
+As the demand for chemicals in industry and at home increases, so too does the need to transport and store them.
+Inevitably accidents will occur and hazardous materials can be released into areas where they can present a significant risk to the public.

-It is vital that the fire service has access to qualified scientists who are able to provide guidance and support at chemical, radiation and asbestos-related incidents.
+It is vital that fire services have access to qualified scientists who are able to provide expert guidance and support at chemical, radiation and other hazardous material related incidents.

-For well over forty years we have assisted the fire services in the UK by advising on chemical hazards and when necessary attending incidents to help with the detection, identification and monitoring of any hazardous materials present.
+For over forty years we have assisted the fire services in the UK by advising on chemical hazards, and when necessary attending incidents to help with the detection, identification and monitoring of these materials.

-Our team uses their own experience and a wide range of state of the art equipment to provide key services for fire service scientific support including:
+Our team uses their experience and training alongside a wide range of equipment to provide essential scientific support for fire services including:

-Provision of support on a 24/7 basis, 365 days a year (blue light response available to ensure attendance times are met).
-Our team are all trained in the use of specialist PPE such as CABA and GTS
+- Provision of support on a 24/7 basis, 365 days a year Our team are all trained in the use of specialist PPE such as CABA and GTS

-Field identification and assessment of hazardous materials including sampling, spot testing and detailed chemical analysis
+- Field identification and assessment of hazardous materials including sampling, spot testing and chemical analysis

-Interpretation and confirmation of results from on-site analysis and based on this assistance in determining a suitable remediation strategy
+- Interpretation and confirmation of results from on-site analysis, and based on this assistance, determination of a suitable remediation strategy.

-Environmental protection advice and support at incidents involving large quantities of a substance
+- Environmental protection advice and support at incidents involving hazardous materials.

-Provision of specialist advice at incidents involving biological materials, explosives, asbestos and radioactive substances
+- Provision of specialist advice at incidents involving biological materials, explosives, chemical, asbestos and radioactive substances

-Experienced team of professionals including experienced chemists who have worked alongside the emergency services to resolve hundreds of incidents
+- Experienced team of professionals who have worked alongside the emergency services to resolve hundreds of incidents

 - Experience involving hazardous substances ranging from small domestic spillages to major industrial accidents